HugeGraph-Loader Quick Start

 3.3.2.4 Kafka input source

-• extra_date_formats: a customized list of other date formats, empty by default, optional; each item in the list is an alternate date format to the date_format specified date format;
+- extra_date_formats: a customized list of another date formats, empty by default, optional; each item in the list is an alternate date format to the date_format specified date format;

 3.3.3 Vertex and Edge Mapping